azuredevcollege/trainingdays/day3/challenges/challenge-2.md

 Azure SQL Database is a general-purpose relational database, provided as a managed service.
 It's based on the latest stable version of [Microsoft SQL Server database engine](https://docs.microsoft.com/sql/sql-server/sql-server-technical-documentation?toc=/azure/sql-database/toc.json).
 In fact, the newest capabilities of SQL Server are released first to SQL Database, and then to SQL Server itself.
 You get the newest SQL Server capabilities with no overhead for patching or upgrading, tested across millions of databases.

-To get startet with SQL Database the documentation [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview) is a good starting point.
+To get startet with SQL Database consult the documentation [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-technical-overview).

 ## Deployment models